 Installation of the System

-The door access control includes electronic door locks, a door sensor, an exit button and a reader.
-Our technicians also provide PC access control, which enables the system to be controlled from a central location.
+The access control systems include electronic door locks, a door sensor, an exit button and a reader.
+Our technicians also provide PC control, which enables the system to be controlled from a central location.
 Connection to the PC can be made via Ethernet or RS232 cables, depending on the location of the PC.
 The system comes with software that is used to grant everyone who requires access a unique identity that will be matched with individual tokens.
 Besides, the system administrator updates the information as new users come and others exit the company.
 The software also records all the events regarding the opening and closing of the door.
 Therefore, the personnel in-charge can go through the records to determine who entered through the door and when they did it.

 Your organisation can also have the system connected to an existing alarm system.
 With such a system, the security team is alerted when there is an attempted entry or any other form of a security breach.
 However, unless an employee’s token is stolen and used for unauthorised access to the building, other parties cannot hack into the access control system.

-How Much Does Access Control Installation Cost?
+How Much Does Access Control System Cost?

-The cost of the access control for doors may vary, depending on the exact requirement of your organisation.
+The cost of the access control systems may vary, depending on the exact requirement of your organisation.
 However, it will generally cost you £1,000 to have the system installed on one door.
 You will get a comprehensive quote that details the requirement for the installation of the security system.
 In addition to the security access control, we also offer video and audio intercom systems to commercial and private individuals.
 Our systems are reliable, high quality and convenient for your communication needs.
 They are ideal for training and holding meetings remotely.